Watch real Users. Understand Why User Struggle.

 The Solution & Result

-Rewriting the instructions and adding a visual guide increased onboarding completion to 71%.
+Rewriting the instructions and adding a visual guide increased onboarding completion from 52% to 71%.

 Reducing Cart Abandonment in Ecommerce